Skip to content

 What is software linting?

-uv add --group checkers ruff
+uv add --group check ruff

-uv run ruff src/ tests/
+uv run ruff check src/ tests/

 [tool.ruff]